The Nation: World War II and early Cold War

-The magazine's financial problems in the early 1940s prompted Kirchwey to sell her individual ownership of the magazine in 1943, creating a nonprofit organization, Nation Associates, out of the money generated from a recruiting drive of sponsors.
+The magazine's financial problems in the early 1940s prompted Kirchwey to sell her individual ownership of the magazine in 1943, creating a nonprofit organization; Nation Associates, out of the money generated from a recruiting drive of sponsors.
 This organization was also responsible for academic affairs, including conducting research and organizing conferences, that had been a part of the early history of the magazine.
 Nation Associates became responsible for the operation and publication of the magazine on a nonprofit basis, with Kirchwey as both president of Nation Associates and editor of The Nation.

 Before the attack on Pearl Harbor, The Nation repeatedly called on the United States to enter World War II to resist fascism, and after the US entered the war, the publication supported the American war effort.
 Furthermore, unlike other leftist publications and organizations which followed a close Stalinist line in keeping with the Molotov-Ribbentrop Pact, The Nation supported American intervention in the war before Operation Barbarossa.
 It also supported the use of the atomic bomb on Hiroshima.

-During the late 1940s and again in the early 1950s, a merger was discussed by Kirchwey (later Carey McWilliams) and The New Republics Michael Straight.
-The two magazines were very similar at that time—both were left of center, The Nation further left than TNR; both had circulations around 100,000, although TNRs was slightly higher; and both lost money.
-It was thought that the two magazines could unite and make the most powerful journal of opinion.
-The new publication would have been called The Nation and New Republic.
-Kirchwey was the most hesitant, and both attempts to merge failed.
-The two magazines would later take very different paths: The Nation achieved a higher circulation, and The New Republic moved more to the right.
+In January 1942, The Holocaust committed by Nazi Germany received almost no attention from the global media.
+The Nation was one of the few publications that reported on the crimes committed against Jews during this period; it published multiple articles by Rabbi Philip S. Bernstein, who explained the events that took place in the concentration camps run by the Schutzstaffel.
+The Nation advocated for the United States to provide refuge to German Jewry.

+Freda Kirchwey openly supported the idea of banning the fascist press, which earned her the enmity of liberals, including her long-time friend Norman Thomas who said: "In ten years or less it won't be the people you want to suppress now who will be suppressed and stay suppressed by your theory; it will be yourselves along with many others".

-In the 1950s, The Nation was attacked as "pro-communist" because of its advocacy of détente with the expansionist Soviet Union of Joseph Stalin, and its criticism of McCarthyism.
+In the 1950s, The Nation was attacked by critics as "pro-communist" because of its advocacy of détente with the expansionist Soviet Union of Joseph Stalin, and its criticism of McCarthyism.
 One of the magazine's writers, Louis Fischer, resigned from the magazine afterwards, claiming The Nations foreign coverage was too pro-Soviet.
 Despite this, Diana Trilling pointed out that Kirchwey did allow anti-Soviet writers, such as herself, to contribute material critical of Russia to the magazine's arts section.

 During McCarthyism (the Second Red Scare), The Nation was banned from several school libraries in New York City and Newark, and a Bartlesville, Oklahoma, librarian, Ruth Brown, was fired from her job in 1950, after a citizens committee complained she had given shelf space to The Nation.
+In 1957, Fidel Castro wrote an article for The Nation, titled; "What Cuba's Rebels Want".
+A year later, the magazine published an article discussing the possibility of US invading Cuba; it predicted the Bay of Pigs invasion.